 AETC is open to any individuals interested in educational technology.
 There is no typical organizational structure--no membership dues and no membership list.
 Those who have attended a recent conference will receive updates through emails and postal mail.
 The descriptions of concurrent sessions and workshops will be available in the conference program and on this website.

 The Conference was first held in 1994 at the Birmingham-Jefferson Convention Complex in Birmingham.
 In 2012 the Conference moved to Hewitt-Trussville High School in Trussville.
 AETC 2015 moved back to the Birmingham-Jefferson Convention Complex.
 In 2017, AETC was held at Hoover High School due to scheduling conflicts with the BJCC.
+AETC moved back to the BJCC in 2018.
+The conference moved to Mobile in 2019 to the Arthur R. Outlaw Mobile Convention Center.
+We are excited to be in Mobile at least through 2021!
 Terry Atchison is the current conference coordinator.
-Donna Fuller, Joan Greene-Fisher, and Nikkesha Hooks are co-coordinators of the conference.
+Donna Fuller and Joan Greene-Fisher are co-coordinators of the conference.